-- Goods, services, works and concessions must be procured in a way that is lawful, ensure transparency and accountability, represents value for money (VFM) and serves to deter fraud and corruption.
-All procurement and contractual commitments made by the Council must: - a.
-Comply with all relevant statutory provisions including the Public Contracts Regulations 2015 (PCR15) and the Concession Contracts Regulations 2016 (CCR16) (or as amended). - b.
-Ensure goods, services, works and concessions are procured by the most efficient, transparent processes, by sustainable and ethical means, ensuring accountability, achieving value for money and deriving maximum benefit to support BCP Council's corporate strategies. - c.
-Cover the whole life value, from the initial definition of the business need through to the end of the useful life of the asset or service contract including any licensing upgrades, maintenance, parts, recycling, staffing costs and disposals. - d.
-Offer best value and protect the Council from any loss arising from the failure of a contractor to perform the contract. - e.
-Ensure that the Council pays a fair and proper price (or receives a fair and proper price in the case of concessions). - f.
-Follow procurement guidance which provides further advice and support pursuant to these Regulations (found on Financial Services Procurement intranet pages).
+- 1. Goods, services, works and concessions must be procured in a way that is lawful, ensures transparency, integrity and accountability, covering all funding sources (Revenue, Capital, Grant or Partner Funding, HRA), represents value for money (VFM), maximises public benefit and serves to deter fraud and corruption. - 2.
+All procurement and contractual commitments made by the Council must: - Ensure when calculating the estimated value of a contract it must be inclusive of VAT. - b.
+Involve the Strategic Procurement Team (SPT) in all procurement processes where the whole life contract value is over £30,000 (vat inclusive). - c.
+Ensure standard tender processes or documentation cannot be changed without the approval of the Head of Strategic Procurement. - d.
+Comply with all relevant statutory provisions including the Public Contracts Regulations 2015 (PCR15) and the Concession Contracts Regulations 2016 (CCR16) (or as amended). - e.
+Ensure goods, services, works and concessions are procured by the most efficient, transparent processes, by sustainable and ethical means, ensuring accountability, achieving value for money and deriving maximum benefit to support BCP Council's corporate strategies and plans. - f.
+Cover the whole life value, from the initial definition of the business need through to the end of the useful life of the asset or service contract including any licensing upgrades, maintenance, parts, recycling, staffing costs and disposals. - g.
+Offer best value and protect the Council from any loss arising from the failure of a contractor to perform the contract. - h.
+Ensure that the Council pays a fair and proper price (or receives a fair and proper price in the case of concessions). - i.
+Follow procurement guidance which provides further advice and support pursuant to these Regulations (found on Financial Services Procurement intranet pages). - j.
+Feature early planning to put us in a position to conduct orderly transitions to new contract arrangements, whether extending, re-tendering.